Which place is cheaper, Florence or Brussels?

 Let's take a look at the differences and similarities between Florence and Brussels.
 Then, you can decide for yourself which place is better for your next trip.

-The museums and tourist attractions in Florence are world-renowned.
+Visitors will find world class museums and historical sights in Florence that are not to be missed.
 Because of it's important role in the Renaissance, the city has many world-renowned museums that you can visit.
 Famous sights and landmarks include the Uffizi Gallery, the Duomo, and the Academy Gallery.

-For foodies, Florence is an obvious choice, as it is one of the food capitals of the world.
+Eat your way through Florence, as it has many local or world renowned restaurants to choose from.
 Once you've worked up an appetite exploring museums and churches, you'll find many amazing local restaurants around town.
 Local dishes incorporate a lot of hearty vegetables and meats.
 Famous dishes include a Florentine steak dish, rabbit, and a bean bed and cabbage soup.

 Party-goers will find similar levels of energy in Brussels and Florence.